 The Board has not adopted a nine-year policy for Independent Non-Executive Directors.
 An Independent Director may continue to serve on the Board subject to the director's re-designation as a Non-Independent Director.
 Otherwise, the Board will justify and seek shareholders' approval at the AGM in the event it retains the director as an Independent Director.
-If the Board continues to retain the independent director after the ninth year, the Board needs to seek annual shareholders' approval through a two-tier voting process in accordance with the MCCG 2021.
+If the Board continues to retain the Independent Director after the ninth year, the Board will seek annual shareholders' approval through a two-tier voting process in accordance with the MCCG 2021.
+After the twelfth year in service, the Independent Non-Executive Director is required to resign or be re-designated as a Non-Independent Non-Executive Director.

-The Nomination Committee will assess the independence of the Independent Directors based on the assessment criteria developed by the Nomination Committee and recommended to the Board for recommendation to the shareholders for approval.
+The Nomination Committee will assess the independence of the Independent Directors based on the assessment criteria developed by the Nomination Committee and recommend to the Board for recommendation to the shareholders for approval.
 Justifications for the Board's recommendation will be provided under the explanatory note as set out in the Notice of AGM.

-Currently, there is a long serving Independent Non-Executive Director, Mr Law Doung Chin, who has served for a cumulative term of more than nine years.
-The Board, on the review and recommendation made by the Nomination Committee, is unanimous in its opinion that the Independent Non-Executive Director has fulfilled the criteria in the definition of an "Independent Director" as set out in Paragraph 1.01 of the MMLR.
-The Board believes that the independence of the Independent Non-Executive Director remained unimpaired and his judgment over business dealings of the Company was not influenced by the interest of the other Directors or Substantial Shareholders.
+During the financial year, there was a long serving Independent Non-Executive Director, Mr Law Doung Chin, who had served for a cumulative term of more than twelve years.
+The Board, on the review and recommendation made by the Nomination Committee, has redesignated Mr Law Doung Chin as a Non-Independent Non-Executive Director of the Company on 31 March 2023 to comply with the Main Market Listing Requirements of Bursa Malaysia Securities Berhad which has restricted the tenure of an Independent Non-Executive Director to a period of 12 years.